MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 - Microsoft Entra ID join (Azure AD join)

 1. To begin, review the Windows 10 Team edition documentation in [Create provisioning packages](provisioning-packages-for-surface-hub.md) and save the package to a USB thumb drive.
-2. Insert the USB thumb drive into one of the USB ports when you see the License Agreement page.
+2. Insert the USB thumb drive into one of the USB ports when you see the Region selection page.
 3. When prompted, choose the provisioning package you want.
 4. Follow the rest of the steps, and remove the USB drive at the first reboot that occurs in the setup process.